pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 To briefly recap, the last article included the basics of operating MongoDB through the Mongo shell, Bash, or Python (PyMongo), such as for basic queries and CRUD operations.
 Because this article is a little more involved, we'll narrow the focus to PyMongo, though as I mentioned above, an SQL notebook (using Google Colab) is provided as a companion piece.
 For myself at least, this makes the PyMongo code a lot more relatable.

 To be honest, it took quite a bit of troubleshooting to get matching results in SQL (though of course in hindsight, it's clear what the issues were).
 Flattening the data was relatively straightforward, as there aren't many layers of nesting in the clickstream data.
 Matching top-line results, user-level results, and country-level results was more of a process.
 AI assistance (from Grok) was helpful, but recommendations often lacked precision.
-Trickle-charging it with step-by-step input, and modularizing code into attachments were productive strategies, though for now, limitations are still quite noticeable.
+Trickle-charging it with step-by-step input, and modularizing code into attachments were productive strategies, though limitations are still noticeable, for the time being.